-The Pediatric Surgical Oncology Laboratory performs cutting edge clinical and translational / basic science research focusing on pediatric cancer, such as, hepatoblastoma, hepatocellular carcinoma, neuroblastoma, and other rare cancers.
-Led by Sanjeev A. Vasudevan, M.D., the PSOL’s mission is to find new cures for solid tumors in children through cancer modeling, genetic profiling, and preclinical testing of novel targeted agents.
+The Pediatric Surgical Oncology Laboratory performs cutting-edge clinical and translational / basic science research focusing on pediatric solid tumors.
+Led by Sanjeev A. Vasudevan, M.D., the lab's research work is focused on finding new cures through cancer modeling, genetic profiling, and preclinical testing of novel targeted agents.

 - Harnessing the p53 tumor suppressor pathway to induce cell death in these tumors

-- Creating the most robust collection of patient-derived cell lines and xenografts of high risk liver cancer
+- Creating the most robust collection of patient-derived cell lines and xenografts of high-risk liver cancer

 - Testing other novel targeted therapies to provide pre-clinical data to support new clinical trials for patients with tumors that do not respond to established therapies

 - Developing new intraoperative surgical imaging techniques to improve the outcomes of children undergoing cancer surgery

 Using this same approaches, our lab also focuses on neuroblastoma and other rare but deadly pediatric cancers.